 A full list of the 9 indicators and required information that will be requested from the projects during the submission process is maintained on GitHub.

 If you have feedback or additional questions about the submission process that are not answered here.
 Please submit them as issues in the public GitHub repo or by using this form and we will do our best to respond to your inquiry.
 This FAQ will be updated on an ongoing basis.

-1. If I do not meet the criteria for becoming a digital public good, can I reapply?
+1. I’m not sure that the digital solutions I want to nominate meets the criteria, can I still apply?
+If I do not meet the criteria for becoming a digital public good, can I reapply?

-Yes – you can send the updated information and the evidence of the change to firstname.lastname@example.org and we will review your submission and update as appropriate.
+Visit our eligibility form in advance of nominating if you are uncertain if your digital solution meets the DPG Standard.
+The DPGA also welcomes updates to nominations.
+If interested in reapplying send the updated information and the evidence of the change to email@example.com and we will review your submission and update as appropriate.

 2. Why should I participate in this process now?

 The goal of the DPGA is to promote Digital Public Goods in order to create a more equitable world.
 As the DPGA is still in a formation phase, participating in the nomination process increases the visibility, support for and prominence of an open project that is contributing positively to the world.
 It also makes you a pioneering contributor to the establishment of the Digital Public Goods Alliance so that we can expand our impact and reach to support even more digital public goods.